What does the term ‘thresholds’ refer to?

 Where are we now?

-The thresholds currently proposed need to be reviewed by the FSA and FSS before they can be adopted into official UK guidance.
-This will need to be in line with the law on the provision of food information to consumers.
-Many organisations are working together to ensure that the matter gets high priority.
+The thresholds currently proposed would need to be reviewed by the FSA and FSS before they could be adopted into official UK guidance.
+This would need to be in line with the law on the provision of food information to consumers.
+Many organisations are working together to ensure that the matter gets high priority with the FSA including allergen thresholds work in their overarching Food Hypersensitivity Strategy in 2020/2021.

 What does the future hold?

-If the established thresholds become part of official UK guidance to the food industry, we believe there will need to be a transition period allowing food companies time to change their labels.
-During that transition period we would advise people to be proactive and contact manufacturers and retailers if they have questions about individual products.
+If the established thresholds become part of official UK guidance to the food industry, it is likely there will need to be a transition period allowing food companies time to change their labels.
+During that transition period we would advise you to be proactive and contact manufacturers and retailers if you have questions about individual products.

-Once food companies begin responding to any new official guidance by changing their labelling, it will be vital, in our view, that the full implications of what the guidance means are communicated to people with food allergies.
-People will want answers to questions such as: If there is no ‘may contain’ label on a product, does this reliably mean I can eat it?
+Once food companies begin responding to any new official guidance by changing their labelling, it will be vital that the full implications of what the guidance means are communicated to those with food allergies.
+You will want answers to questions such as: If there is no ‘may contain’ label on a product, does this reliably mean I can eat it?
 There will be difficulties in understanding relating to allergenic foods for which there are no established threshold levels.
 Such communication comes under the remit of the FSA and FSS.
-The Anaphylaxis Campaign will also play its part in keeping people with allergies informed.
+Anaphylaxis UK will also play its part in keeping people with allergies informed.

-An important question is: What system will be in place to notify the public of those products whose threshold based labelling have still caused a reaction?
-This would be a matter for the FSA and FSS to deal with.
-The FSA has a system whereby people can register to receive alerts.
-These also appear in the Agency’s website.
+An important question to ask will be: What system will be in place to notify the public of those products whose threshold-based labelling have still caused a reaction?
+This will be a matter for the FSA and FSS to manage.
+The FSA currently has a system whereby you can register to receive alerts, and these also appear on the FSA website.
+Anaphylaxis UK posts these allergy alerts on their website and social media platforms and will continue to share important updates with the allergic community.

 All cases of food allergy should be medically reviewed.
-Initially you should see your GP, who may find it necessary to refer you to a hospital allergy clinic.
-The degree of risk on your own case, and the need for any individual avoidance measures, can then be discussed.
+If you suspect you may have a food allergy, you should see your GP, who may refer you to an allergy clinic.
+The degree of risk in your own case, and the need for any individual avoidance measures, can then be discussed.